 The choice of second-line treatments depends on patient factors and patient values and preferences.
 For example, rituximab may be preferred for younger females within the first year of the ITP diagnosis, and splenectomy may be preferred for patients who prioritize a durable platelet count response without the use of maintenance pharmacologic treatments.

-1. Splenectomy: Indications for splenectomy are considered on a case-by-case basis in patients with ITP who are refractory to first-line therapy.
+1. Splenectomy: Indications for splenectomy are considered on a case-by-case basis in patients with ITP who are refractory to or dependent on glucocorticoids.
 Before splenectomy a trial of second-line pharmacotherapy may be used (see below).
 Splenectomy should generally be delayed until ≥12 months from the diagnosis, since spontaneous remissions can occur.
 The most common complications of splenectomy include infections and venous thrombosis.
 Splenectomy leads to remission in up to 70% of patients.
 In the remaining patients continued pharmacologic treatments at the lowest possible dose may be necessary.
 Ideally, the platelet count should be >50×109/L prior to splenectomy; however, many splenectomies have been done at lower platelet count levels without bleeding complications, since the platelet count often increases immediately postoperatively.
 At least 2 weeks before splenectomy (and if this is not feasible, as soon as possible after splenectomy), the patient should receive vaccines against Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae (see Immunization and Selected Vaccinations in Adults).
 Some vaccinations should be repeated every 5 years, as per vaccination guidelines.

 2. Rituximab is widely used as a second-line agent in patients with ITP.
 It is associated with a platelet count response in ~50% to 60% of patients; however, the response typically does not last >12 to 18 months.
 Approximately 20% of patients have a durable remission that lasts >5 years.
 Rituximab may be most effective in young women with a recent diagnosis of ITP (within the first 12 months) and in patients with an underlying autoimmune disease.